N.C. teachers opposed to carrying guns in their classrooms

 Additionally, the Elon Poll report includes open-ended comments from teachers about the survey that provide further insights into their thoughts on the issues, correlated with how they responded to the questions and their demographic information.
 These comments are available in the complete poll report, available online here.

 The survey of 379 N.C. public school teachers was conducted Feb.
 28 through March 5, with respondents contacted by email as well as using live-caller, dual-frame (landline and cell phone) survey techniques.
-Survey results in this news release have a margin of error of +/- 5.03 percent (questions asked of all 379 email and telephone respondents) and +/- 6.6 percent (questions asked only to the 227 email respondents).
-The full poll report indicates which questions were asked of all respondents and which were asked only to those contacted by email.
+Survey results in this news release have a margin of error of +/- 5.03 percent (questions asked of all 379 email and telephone respondents) and +/- 6.6 percent (questions asked only to the 227 email respondents). indicates which questions were asked of all respondents and which were asked only to those contacted by email.

 The Elon Poll found that nearly eight out of 10 N.C. public school teachers (78 percent) said allowing teachers to carry guns to school is mostly a bad idea.
 Just 18 percent viewed it as a good idea, with 4 percent saying they didn’t know.